isomerpages/mlaw-psy/pages/Apply for Appointment.md

 <p></p>
 </li>
 <li>
-<p>In particular, please note that if you file your application after 28
+<p>In particular, please note that if you submit your application after 28
 February 2026 and do not fall within any of the transitional scenarios above, you will not be able to provide expert evidence in Court until your application is approved.</p>